Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Louise Norris

-No one plans to end up in the hospital, but it’s reassuring for millions of enrollees to know that Part A covers so much of hospitalization expenses.
-It’s also comforting to know that most folks who are eligible for Medicare do not have to pay a Part A premium, thanks to the payroll taxes they (or their spouse) paid during their working years.
+For millions of enrollees Medicare Part A covers the large majority of hospitalization expenses.
+Most folks who are eligible for Medicare do not have to pay a premium for Medicare Part A,1 thanks to the payroll taxes they (or their spouse) paid during their working years.

 What is Medicare Part A?